Independent Liberals (Israel)

-The Independent Liberals (ליברלים עצמאיים, Libralim Atzma'im) were a political party in Israel that existed between 1965 to 1992.
+The Independent Liberals (ליברלים עצמאיים, Libralim Atzma'im) were a political party in Israel that existed between 1965 and 1992.

 History

 The Independent Liberals party was formed during the fifth Knesset in the aftermath of the merger of the Liberal Party and Herut.
 Seven of the 17 Liberal Party MKs led by former Minister of Justice, Pinchas Rosen, disagreed with the merger and founded a new party in response.
 Almost all of the dissenters were former members of the Progressive Party, which had merged with the General Zionists to create the Liberal Party during the fourth Knesset, and also included Rachel Cohen-Kagan, formerly an MK for Women's International Zionist Organization.

 The party agreed to have the Israeli participation in Liberal International shared equally with the Liberal Party.

 Its constituency was overwhelmingly of European origin.

 In their first electoral test, the 1965 legislative election, the Independent Liberals won 5 seats and joined Levi Eshkol and Golda Meir's coalition governments, with Moshe Kol appointed Minister of Tourism and Minister of Development.
 During the sixth Knesset they lost one seat when Yizhar Harari left the party to join the Alignment.